Arborescent/wildcat-shogi/tools/tsume-generator/README.md

 # Tsume Generator

-Generates tsume (checkmate puzzles) for Wild Cat Shogi by simulating games where one player plays optimally and the other plays the worst possible moves.
+Generates mate-in-1 tsume (checkmate puzzles) for Wild Cat Shogi.
+Designed for casual play.

 ## How It Works